SPP-17 Lodgement Procedures

 - Assesses the returned information for compliance with contractual requirements

-- Verifies surveyor’s certification of the Plan and field book and Eligible Licensed Surveyor certification, if applicable.
+- Verifies surveyor’s certification of the Plan and field record and Eligible Licensed Surveyor certification, if applicable.

 - Lodges the field book with Landgate.